tshepang/blog/content/computing/project of note: Sphinx.rst

 copy-paste dance, avoiding duplication and rot.
 This feature is known as literalinclude__.

-Another feature I recently worked with in the recent past with is `intersphinx_mapping`__.
+Another feature I recently worked with in the recent past is `intersphinx_mapping`__.
 What it does it allow one to generate references in reST as if those reference were local.
 For example, if you wanted to generate a link to the CPython ``open()`` built-in